ncatlab/nlab-content/pages/3/0/7/1/1703/content.md

 where $P_1(X)$ is the [[path groupoid]] of $X$.

 Similarly, 2-bundles may be equipped with connections by refining their cocycles $X \to \mathbf{B}H$ to cocycles out of a higher path groupoid.
-Details in this are at [[schreiber:Differential Nonabelian Cohomology|Differential Nonabelian Cohomology]].
+Details on this are at [[schreiber:Differential Nonabelian Cohomology|Differential Nonabelian Cohomology]].